Ferdilii/motorized_macro_rail_int_fix/README.md

 [src/firmware/README.md](src/firmware/README.md) for more details.
 * [4 push-buttons](https://www.digikey.com/en/products/detail/schurter-inc/1301-9314-24/8536705) ($1).
 * [Joystick](https://betafpv.com/products/literadio-transmitter-nano-gimbal-for-literadio-3-and-2-se?variant=39628763529350) ($6).
-I'm using an RC gimbal (pitch-roll type) which is very precise.
+I'm using an RC gimbal (pitch-roll type) which gives a feeling of precise control.
 You an get these new or salvage one from an old RC radio.
 Alternatively, you can opt for a commonly-available ["PS2 stick"](https://www.amazon.com/HiLetgo-Controller-JoyStick-Breakout-Arduino/dp/B00P7QBGD2) that will be less precise but possibly good-enough.